 The Proprio Foot’s battery life is 18 to 36 hours, depending on usage.

 Water Proofing and Dust Resistance

 The Proprio Foot is listed as an IP34 device.
 This means that it is protected against water splashes and solid foreign objects of 2.5 mm in diameter and greater.
-This is among the weakest IP ratings of all microprocessor feet.
+This is among the weakest IP ratings of all bionic feet.